There is nothing wrong with the black race (1), By Sunday Adelaja

-My aim of writing is to address what has been a major factor to the lack of economic development and breakthrough that the African people have so long waited for.
+My aim of writing this article is to address what has been a major factor in the lack of economic development and breakthrough that the African people have so long waited for.
 Because I have lived in Europe for the past 30 years, I can clearly see the difference between developed countries and developing countries.
-There are reasons why some countries are more developed than the others.
+There are reasons why some countries are more developed than others.
 These reasons are many.
 I wish to only address one of such reasons today.

 I want to address the fact that lies and deceptions have been a factor which has held Africa in bondage for so long.
 The Bible says you shall know the truth and the truth shall set you free.
 Instead of the truth about the gifts, endowments and capacities of the Africans, we have rather been fed with lies and deceptions.